 All freelance positions require holding nationally recognized certification or a minimum of three years of relevant professional experience.

 TRAVELING INTERPRETER PROGRAM

 Don’t live in the DC area but curious what the work is like in our nation’s capital?
 Or maybe you used to live here and would like to come back for a working visit?
 Either way, our Traveling Interpreter Program (TIP) is for you!
 Access Interpreting will provide a travel and lodging stipend and a minimum of thirty hours of work, paid at local rates, for out-of-state interpreters who are in town for a week or more.
 Contact us for more information or to schedule your TIP visit with us!

 Access Interpreting’s internship program is designed to augment the individual skill of new and seasoned interpreters, regardless of certification, through a combination of on-the-job experience, workshops and trainings, and discussion-based seminars.

-The internship program will reopen in Spring 2021.
+The internship program will reopen soon.